Bone Marrow Transplant

 Autologous bone marrow transplantation may be an option for a patient who does not have a compatible donor.
 Additionally, because the patient receives his or her own bone marrow cells, the procedure may be easier to tolerate and the risk of certain complications, such as graft-versus-host disease, is minimized.
 Even so, autologous bone marrow transplants are used less frequently than allogeneic transplants for AML patients, mainly due to the risk of returning some leukemia cells to the patient, and also because the procedure does not produce a GVL effect.

 Benefit from a renowned and highly specialized bone marrow transplant program

 Moffitt Cancer Center is an established leader in the field of bone marrow transplantation, and our Blood and Marrow Transplant and Cellular Immunotherapy Program is the largest and most active program of its kind in the southeastern United States.
 As a National Marrow Donor Program (NMDP) transplant and collection center, we are fully accredited by the Foundation for the Accreditation of Cellular Therapy (FACT).
 In a single location, our patients can benefit from comprehensive diagnostic, donor matching, bone marrow transplant and supportive care services.

 If you would like to learn more about BMT or explore other treatment options for AML, you can rapidly connect with an experienced oncologist in the Malignant Hematology Program at Moffitt Cancer Center by calling 1-888-663-3488 or completing our new patient registration form online.
-With Moffitt, you can have access to cancer expertise within one day.
+With Moffitt, you can have access to cancer expertise as soon as possible.